In 2014, Marie Kondo published The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.

 This article will explore how content that is better aligned with the organisation's goals and individual employee skills is the answer to “too much content.”

 On a personal level, I’m a huge KonMari fan.

 (You should see my closet!)

-But the Maria Kondo idea of throwing out nearly all of your stuff is sometimes a bit too extreme.
+But the Marie Kondo idea of throwing out nearly all of your stuff is sometimes a bit too extreme.